- Location: Age UK North Tyneside

 • give you the knowledge to understand dementia and its effects, and the skills to improve how you communicate with someone living with dementia.

 • offer advice on referrals to other services and liaise with health and social care professionals on your behalf, sharing best practice with them so you get the best care possible.
-This could include referral to other members of the Age UK North Tyneside Dementia Connections Team.

 • support you at difficult times in your dementia journey, including when the condition progresses, or when tough decisions need to be made, such as moving a family member into residential care.